San Francisco, California

 Come cheer on local celebrities and their favorite canine pals on our 1K parade route

 Meet doga available for adoption from several local rsecue groups

 $20 - 1K Dog Walk and Constume Contest Entry Fee (includes post race treats and more!)

 Special Thanks to City of Sacramento Parks and Recreation

 For more information contact Happy Tails at 916-556-1155 or email@example.com

 Happy Tails Pet Sanctuary

 Adult cats (one year and older) are up for adoption at the Happy Tails “Patricia L. Holmes Adoption Center” located at 6001 Folsom Blvd. in East Sacramento.
-Cats, kittens and often dogs are also cared for in our network of foster homes, and put up for adoption on the weekends at the PetSmart at Watt and Arden.
-Additionally, the Zoe McCrae Feline Sanctuary provides a safe haven for abused, feral and other special needs felines that required longer term care.
+Additional cats plus kittens and dogs are cared for in our network of foster homes and are put up for adoption on the weekends at the PetSmart store near the corner of Watt Avenue and Arden Way.

 The Happy Tails Pet Sanctuary

 Board of Directors